CSpanias/SecHeaders/headers/content-security-policy/README.md

 # PoC

-For this PoC we have created one server that dynamically applies different CSP headers depending on an environment variable:
+For this PoC we have created one server that dynamically applies different CSP headers depending on an environment variable (`CSP_MODE`).
-- CSP_MODE=reflected-xss
-- CSP_MODE=dom-xss
-- CSP_MODE=unsafe-inline
-- CSP_MODE=clickjacking
-- CSP_MODE=mixed-content
-- CSP_MODE=xhr-restriction
-- CSP_MODE=script-nonce

 Each mode demonstrates a different use-case or attack scenario related to CSP.
 Below is the list with descriptions and what each mode shows:

 | **Mode**            | **What It Demonstrates**                              | **CSP Used**                         | **Outcome**               |
 | ------------------- | ----------------------------------------------------- | ------------------------------------ | ------------------------- |